Flute and Recorder

 Alieza has been teaching flute in Sheffield since 1991 and joined Sheffield Music Academy in 2007.
 She particularly enjoys her involvement in the Infants Academy and is pleased to have seen it grow from the initial few pupils to the size it is now.
-As well as teaching for Academy she teaches privately.
 She has played principal flute and piccolo with Sheffield Symphony and The National Flute Orchestra and currently plays with the Windstruments Flute Orchestra.
 She also plays both descant and treble recorder and sings with Sheffield Singers.

 Alieza adores cats and can often be found at Tabby Teas Cat Café, her favourite place in Sheffield.
 She also goes to the theatre in Stratford-upon-Avon with her husband Ed whenever possible.
 They are aiming to see all of Shakespeare’s plays performed there, with only 9 more to see.